24900903/Multivariate-Linear-Regression/README.md

 Train the Linear Regression model with fit().

 ### Step5
-Retrieve coefficients, intercept, and predict CO2 for new input using predict().
+Retrieve coefficients, intercept, and predict CO2 for new input using predict()

 ## Program:
 ```